CitizenPlane/slate/source/index.html.md

 <a href="https://citizenplane.com/" target="_blank">CitizenPlane</a> is a software company that connects travel agencies and metasearches to air content providers.
 Our REST API allows OTAs to search within our stock of open flights, create bookings and process payments.

+## Content

+CitizenPlane sells one-leg flights from multiple supplier for a total stock of more than 50,000 seats from several hundreds suppliers.

+## API details

 The default API endpoint is <a href="https://booking-api.citizenplane.com" target="_blank"> booking-api.citizenplane.com</a>.
 JSON is returned by all API responses, including errors.

-To make the API as explorable as possible, accounts have test and live API tokens.
-To get your token, contact us at <a href="mailto:tech@citizenplane.com" target="_blank">tech@citizenplane.com</a>.

 If you wish to test the different endpoints detailed below, we have a dedicated page allowing you to perform requests with your parameters.
 An API token will be required for each call.
 To test our endpoints, <a href="https://booking-api.citizenplane.com/documentation" target="_blank">click here</a>.

+## Tokens

+To make the API as explorable as possible, accounts have test and live API tokens.
+To get your token, contact us at <a href="mailto:tech@citizenplane.com" target="_blank">tech@citizenplane.com</a>.

 <aside class ="notice">Current API version is 1.1.
 Therefore, every endpoint has /v1 appended to its url.</aside>